adelapie/ghidra-evm/README.md

 ![demo1](media/main1.png)
 ![demo2](media/main2.png)

-### NOTES
+### Notes and limitations

-- ghidra_bridge is somewhat slow when loading code from Ghidra into python
+- ghidra_bridge has a considerable latency when reading memory from Ghidra into python3.
 - The CFG is created according to evm_cfg_builder, this means that mainly the JUMP and JUMPI instructions are utilized.
 A jump table of 16x16 is utilized to detect and show branches in the disassembly and control flow windows.